neo-project/docs/tutorial/en-us/4-blocks/2-Structure_of_a_block.md

 - ***index***: The height of the current block.
 The Genesis block has index 0.
 This field is not present in the block itself but is calculated by the node serving the RPC request for completeness.

 - ***Nonce***: A random number that can be used as such by a Smart Contract.
 It should be understood that this is quite different from the nonce in on other blockchain protocols such as Bitcoin, where miners compete to find the nonce that results in a has that will satisfy a certain difficulty level.
-Because of the dBFT consensus mechanism in NEO, there is no Proof of Work (PoW) and nodes are working together to achieve consensus.
+Because of the dBFT consensus mechanism in Neo, there is no Proof of Work (PoW) and nodes are working together to achieve consensus.
 Since there is no PoW required, the Nonce field is used as a random number to be used by all transactions occurring in that block.
 When each block is generated, the consensus nodes will reach a consensus on a random number, and fill it into the Nonce field of the new block.
 The contract program can easily obtain the random number of any block by referencing the Nonce field.

 - ***nextconsensus***: During consensus on the current block, the algorithm ensures a new consensus node is chosen, which is stored in this field.